index

 Fluid Dynamics from Galilean Symmetry

-For non-relativistic fluids, impose Galilean rather than Lorentz invariance 6.
+For non-relativistic fluids, impose Galilean rather than Lorentz invariance6.
 The conserved quantities are mass and momentum.
 Mass conservation gives,

 ρt+(ρv)=0,\frac{\partial \rho}{\partial t} + \nabla \cdot (\rho \mathbf{v}) = 0,